JCMontalbano/Code-portfolio/README.md

 # Code-portfolio
 This is a place to show what sort of code I write.
-I also did the analysis at https://ridemap.ai
+I also did the analysis and pipelines at https://ridemap.ai

 ### DNAclassifier
 I combined NLP classifier code with bioinformatics code, to identify recurring DNA motifs in reference genomes and train a neural network to classify between the two samples.